theodoremoreland/ProjectDashboard/README.md

 Given this application was designed to serve (and did serve) a very specific purpose, I won't be updating its capabilities.

+This project's design has changed over the years, screenshots of older versions can be found @ [Older versions](#older-versions)

 [View the application live](https://main.d2wyze0voo0sc5.amplifyapp.com/)

 ## Table of contents